South Melbourne market flexes its mussels with a two-day seafood and jazz street party

-The fourth annual Port Phillip Mussel and Jazz Festival will be serving five tonnes of mussels with a side of live jazz music over the Labour Day long weekend in March.
-On March 11-12, South Melbourne Market will be celebrating the mollusc as market restaurants Koy, Claypots Evening Star, Paco y Lola and Simply Spanish cook up their best seafood dishes alongside other restaurant pop-ups.
+The fifth annual Port Phillip Mussel and Jazz Festival will be serving five tonnes of mussels with a side of live jazz music over the Labour Day long weekend in March.
+On March 10-11, South Melbourne Market will be celebrating the mollusc as market restaurants Koy, Claypots Evening Star, Paco y Lola and Simply Spanish cook up their best seafood dishes alongside other restaurant pop-ups.

 Entry to the festival is free.